 The overall objective is to nourish a long-term, sustainable, result oriented civil society partnership between Turkey and EU contributing to Turkey-organized Civil Society enhanced capacities to initiate and deliver a social change in partnership with other stakeholders at the local level.

 Project implemented by Development Policy Foundation in cooperation with TOÇEV-Tüvana Okuma İstekli Çocuk Eğitim Vakfı (Istanbul) and Flying Balloon Children and Youth Association (Adana).
-The project is founded the EU and the Republic of Turkey.
+The project is founded by the EU and the Republic of Turkey.